falsandtru/clientchannel/README.md

 ### Communicate and Synchronize

 Linked object provedes send/recv event.
-`send` event will emit when linked object was updated by own thread(tab).
+`send` event will be emitted when linked object was updated by own thread(tab).
-`recv` event will emit when linked object was updated by other threads(tabs).
+`recv` event will be emitted when linked object was updated by other threads(tabs).

 ```ts
 import {port, LocalPortObject} from 'localsocket';